Yao-Miao/IoT-constrained-device-app/exercises/chapter06/README.md

 ### Description

-NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?

 Build a robust publish/subscribe (pub/sub) data communications capability into your GDA using MQTT.
 Prove you can communicate between your GDA and CDA using this protocol and an MQTT message broker server.